 The Washington County CDA was awarded fifteen Family Unification Program Vouchers in 2019 to assist homeless families with children in out of home placement reunify.
-All 2019 vouchers were leased up within the year and the CDA was awarded an additional 20 vouchers in 2020.
+All 2019 vouchers were leased up within the year and the CDA was awarded an additional 20 vouchers in 2020 of which 13 have been utilized.
 The CDA is currently working closely with the Washington County Children's Services division to lease up the 2020 vouchers.
+The Washington County CDA was also awarded 30 Mainstream Vouchers in June 2020.
+Mainstream vouchers are intended to target individuals with disabilities that are at risk of being placed into an institutional setting.
+A Mainstream Voucher pairs a rental subsidy with support services to ensure better housing outcomes for this population.
+As of June 2021, 28 of these vouchers are being utilized.

 Washington County's Community Services department includes the Homeless Outreach Services Team (HOST), housing assistance, health care, social services, employment and a special service team for youth in foster care.
 CDBG funds are used to assist clients to achieve stable housing, with the HOST team identifying which households are eligible for CDBG assistance.
-The direct financial assistance (called "crisis assistance funds") is used largely for shelter, rent deposit and rent payment assistance.
+The direct financial assistance (called

+"crisis assistance funds") is used largely for shelter, rent deposit and rent payment assistance.
 The Washington County Workforce Centers provide job training programs to help support families become self-sufficient.
 Washington County provides information and assistance to residents on applying for health insurance.